bensonz/ws-server-test/README.md

     reads Square credentials from env, and provide it to other modules

-#### HttpRequester
+#### SquareService
-    as the name
+    as the name, serves as a singleton to make contact to the square's API.

- #### Users/Customers
+ #### CusotmersController
-    The user modules, stores and reterives users data handles the actual request as well
+    The customers module, stores and reterives users data handles the actual request as well.
+    This is the main handler for our main endpoing of test:

+    /api/customers

 ### DataStructure